 St. Williams on Long Point, a National Historic Place,#20 on the map.
 Built in 1890 for the mainly Irish immigrants who came to staff the wilderness estates.
 A non-profit group has been organized and oversees fundraising and restoration of this architectural treasure.

 We’re now coming around to the north side of Long Point.
 Originally this shoreline was known as Durant, NY.
 This was before the village of Raquette Lake was established where it is now.
 There was a post office founded here in the 1880’s called Durant, NY.
 The postmaster was William West Durant.
 There was a store.
 There was a hotel called Under the Hemlocks.
 On a bright sunny day, you can see the cribs for the hotel’s dock.
 William West Durant wanted to sell acreage around the lake for people to build their own homes on and he recognized that having a church that prospective home buyers could attend on Sundays, would help make the lake seem more civilized and genteel so out on an island which we’ll be coming to in a little while, he built an Episcopal Church in 1880, the Church of the Good Shepherd.
 Ten years later he also built a church for the workers who were predominantly of the Catholic faith.
 This was St. Williams Church on Long Point that he built in 1890, #19 on the map.
-It remained a retreat center for the Jesuit Order for many years and then wasn’t used for a number of years.
+It remained a retreat center for the Franciscan Order for many years and then wasn’t used for a number of years.
 The Catholic Church donated it to a non-profit organization that was set up to preserve this building.
 It has been beautifully restored, inside and out, all paid for with private donations of cash, labor and equipment.
 It’s open for small groups, families for retreats, spiritual and educational retreats.

 #10 on your maps is the Collier publishing family’s estate, Bluff Pt.
 Many of you have heard of Collier Magazine or Collier Encyclopedia.
 This publishing giant and his family enjoyed RL summers for many years.
 It was Frank Stott of Stottville, NY who came to Raquette Lake to build a camp on Bluff Point in 1877.
 He was a textile manufacturer in New York City and returned to the area for several summers on fishing trips before acquiring the peninsula.
 The original Stott camp was a collection of one-story log buildings and pavilions framed in logs.
 The camp as it now exists represents the work of Robert Collier, the magazine publisher, who acquired it in the early 1900s.
 Collier modified the earlier Stott buildings and expanded the camp to over twenty structures, interconnected with boardwalks, and finished and furnished in a rustic manner.
 An elegant two-story brick fireplace was added to the main lodge, its proportions so huge that there was sitting room within the firebox as well as atop the mantelpiece.
 In fact, the orchestra used to set up on the mantelpiece and look down on the festivities and dancing below.